 2008 - Director Martin Scorsese releases "Shine a Light," a documentary film featuring a Stones performance from 2006.

 2011 - Collaborates with Dave Stewart of the Eurythmics, Damian Marley, Joss Stone and A.R.
 Rahman, composer of the soundtrack for "Slumdog Millionaire," to form the new group SuperHeavy.

 September 20, 2011 - New self-titled album from SuperHeavy is released.

-October 18, 2012 - "Crossfire Hurricane", a documentary of group opens at the London Film Festival.
+October 18, 2012 - "Crossfire Hurricane," a documentary about the band, opens at the London Film Festival.